espacesociety/espacesociety.github.io/_macropedia/f-ad-ap.md

 ## General Features of [F Ad Aps](/macropedia/f-ad-aps)

 [F Ad Aps](/macropedia/f-ad-aps) are actually marvels of programming.
-The best of them can transverse numerous types of networks, adapt themselves to various operating systems and architectures by ingenious means of self-adaption.
+The best of them can traverse numerous types of networks, adapt themselves to various operating systems and architectures by ingenious means of self-adaptation.
 While early [F Ad Aps](/macropedia/f-ad-aps) were usually strictly limited, abuse was natural, and on many occasions high-security and private networks were penetrated.

 [F Ad Aps](/macropedia/f-ad-aps) don't necessarily have to be the most intelligent [A Is](/macropedia/a-is).
 In fact, a key trait of any successful "species" of [F Ad Aps](/macropedia/f-ad-aps) is a relatively small footprint, thus allowing for faster access to networks.